How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Emphasis on Obedience over Understanding

-Parents influenced by the teachings of figures like James Dobson may prioritize blind obedience over critical thinking.
+Parents influenced by the teachings of figures like James Dobson or Bill Gothard may prioritize blind obedience over critical thinking.

-My “strong willed” readers will know what I’m talking about here.
+My “strong willed” readers will know what I’m talking about here (the ”strong willed child” was popularized by James Dobson in Evangelical circles in the 80’s and 90’s).

 This approach to parenting suppresses children’s natural curiosity, discourages them from developing independent thought, and robs them of personal agency.